Can AI Detect Wash Trading? Evidence from NFTs: Introduction

 \section{Introduction}

 Web3 innovations hold the promise of decentralization, enhanced security, and greater transparency, fundamentally transforming various sectors.
-Among these, financial applications, have arguably been at the forefront since inception.
-While these innovations revolutionize the financial landscape, some of their features, such as account anonymization, also introduce new challenges, including novel methods of market manipulation.
-However, these same technologies also offer new opportunities for detecting and preventing such manipulations.
-The on-chain nature of transactions, for example, enables unprecedented transparency that can be analyzed using big data analytics.
+In particular, financial applications have arguably been at the forefront of this transformation since their inception.
+While these innovations have the potential to revolutionize the financial landscape, features such as account anonymization also introduce challenges, including novel methods of market manipulation.
+At the same time, they offer new opportunities for detecting and preventing such manipulations.
+For example, the on-chain nature of transactions produces transparent data that can be analyzed using statistical and machine learning tools.
 This paper explores the tension between the increased transparency offered by these technologies and the evolving strategies for market manipulation they enable.

 In traditional stock and commodity markets, wash trading has been deemed illegal since 1936.
 This malpractice involves either a single actor or a coalition of actors engaging in self-directed trades to artificially manipulate market activity, aiming to exploit these distortions for profit.
 The SEC rigorously polices such activities in conventional financial markets; however, cryptocurrencies remain less stringently regulated.
 The anonymization of accounts mentioned above allows crypto traders to manipulate the appearance of market demand by easily creating and trading between multiple anonymous accounts.
 Accordingly, this subject is of considerable interest and debate to regulators, practitioners, and academics \citep{cryptowashtrading, decrypt2023wash, NFTWashProfit, GameofNFTs, NFTSuspicious}.